 As much of the prevailing weather comes from the Atlantic and warm and wet air is brought up by the Gulf Stream the West of England is the wettest and East Anglia is the driest.
 This means that some places in Cornwall have twice as much rain as places in Essex.

 East Anglia is flat, dry but has slightly less sunlight hours than Sussex.
 That makes parts of Essex such as the Crouch Valley, who have their own meso-climate very suitable for growing Pinot Noir grapes to full ripeness.
 So what about East Sussex.
 We have the most sun and inland its also amongst the warmest places in the country but its not quite as dry as Essex except for parts of the Rother Valley.
 A lot of people who visit Oastbrook to try our Pinot Noir in the summer, think that they’ve arrived in the South of France.
 Indeed if you ever watch the satellite maps in the Summer as the rain clouds come hurtling in from Brighton you will see that they move around Bodiam like a bowler spinning a cricket ball in mid flight.
-So we also have perfect conditions for ripening our grapes.
+So the Rother Valley has perfect conditions for ripening our grapes.
 We are blessed with hot, warm and dry summers and clay soils that retain the heat.

 So please watch this space and lets see if any Burgundian growers follow their Champagne cousins over the channel to the Rother and Crouch valleys and in the meantime see what you think of our Pinot Noir.